How do you start a conversation about mental health?

 You don't need to be an expert to talk about it.
 And it's often the small things you do and say that can make a big difference to someone – like asking ‘How are you?’ or dropping them a text to say hello.

 Print off our tips card as a reminder

 There are lots of simple, everyday ways you can support someone who has a mental health problem.
 Small things can make a big difference – like being there to listen, keeping in touch and reminding the other person that you care.

-Why not print off our business-card sized tips card as a reminder to keep in your purse or wallet?
-There are three to an A4 page, so you might want to give the other two cards to people you know.
+You could print off our business-card sized tips card as a reminder to keep in your purse or wallet?

 Read more tips about the different ways you can be there for someone with a mental health problem:

-Think about body language: Try to be relaxed and open - a gaping mouth, regular clock watching or looking uncomfortable won’t go unnoticed.
+Think about body language: Try to be relaxed and open.
+It probably goes without saying that a gaping mouth, regular clock watching or looking uncomfortable won’t go unnoticed.

 Ask how you can help: People will want support at different times in different ways, so ask how you can help.